parallelvirtualcluster/pvc/docs/manuals/ansible.md

 * *required*

 The IPMI password for the node management controller.
 Unless a per-host override is required, should usually use the previously-configured global `passwordname_ipmi_host`.
 All notes from that entry apply.

+#### `pvc_bridge_device`

+* *required*

+The device name of the underlying network interface to be used for "bridged"-type client networks.
+For each "bridged"-type network, an IEEE 802.3q vLAN and bridge will be created on top of this device to pass these networks.
+In most cases, using the reflexive `networks['cluster']['device']` or `networks['upstream']['device']` from the Base role is sufficient.

 #### `pvc_<network>_*`